quantumprotocolzoo/protocols/QuantumCoinFlipping/readme.md

 For implementing Quantum Protocol Zoo's  Quantum Coin Flipping protocol, "Unconditionally Secure Quantum Coin Tossing" was used.
+For running the code, you should use this command

+simulaqron reset && simulaqron set max-qubits 200 && simulaqron set backend projectq && simulaqron  start

 In the CoinFlippingAlice code:

 In the first step: